The acceleration due to gravity is approximately 10m/s2. Why does... | Study Prep in Pearson+

 C

-Because gravity acts twice as fast as velocity, so the unit of seconds is squared.
+Because gravity acts twice as fast as other forces, so the unit second is squared.

 D